Documentation forService Desk

 Introduction

-The SolarWinds Service Desk (SWSD) Change Catalog helps ensure smooth workflow processes during times of transition (Change Lifecycle).
-This can include pre-approval for standard changes and low-level risk changes with a proven history of success.
-The Change Catalog lets you create templates to ensure changes always adhere to the basic organizational approved processes.
+The Service Desk Change Catalog helps ensure smooth processes during times of transition (Change Lifecycle).
+These processes can include pre-approval for standard and low-level risk changes with a proven history of success.
+The Change Catalog lets you create templates to ensure changes always adhere to the basic organization-approved processes.

 Before you proceed, it is a good idea to understand Change Management and the Change Management Lifecycle.